SIDIDENG/SIDIDENG.github.io/README.md

 **Project 2**: Techno-Economic Consulting for Metal Recycling Technologies

-This research program is sponsored by Phinix LLC (St. Louis , MO), in collaboration with other institutions such as Virginia Tech.
+This research program is sponsored by Phinix LLC (St. Louis , MO), in collaboration with other institutes such as Virginia Tech.

 ## Professional Experience: